nicolas1998v/transport/README.md

 - **Cloud-Native Evolution:**
   Both projects began as Google Cloud Functions but were migrated to Google Cloud VMs for cost savings.
 - **Cost Optimization:**
-  A Google Cloud Scheduler job starts the VM in the morning and stops it at night, so the VM only runs during required hours—significantly reducing compute charges.
+  A Google Cloud Scheduler job starts the VM in the morning and stops it at night, so the VM only runs during required hours, to reduce compute charges.
 - **Service Management:**
   Each VM uses a `systemd` service file to manage the main script, specifying the working directory, Python environment, and all necessary files.
 This ensures the script starts automatically on VM boot and can be easily restarted or monitored.
 - **TfL API:**